 What happens to the waste: Blue Jeans Go Green™ recycles all denim into UltraTouch™ Denim Insulation and distributes it to charitable organizations for use in community housing projects.

 Accepted items: Holiday lights, run-down, well-used, or not-working

-Best practices for recycling: Please remove lights from bags and place in designated Holiday Lights recycling bin.
+Best practices for recycling: Please remove lights from bags and place in the designated Holiday Lights recycling bin.

-What happens to the waste: Capitol Asset Recycling collects all lights, and then breaks them down through smelting or shredding to recover raw commodities.
+What happens to the waste: A Better Way Recycling collects all lights, and then breaks them down through smelting or shredding to recover raw commodities.
 These raw commodities are then used to create roofing and construction materials, piping, car batteries, other electronics, lead wheel weights, flatware, jewelry, and more!